fbpierazzi/fbpierazzi.github.io/_pages/mlsec-unibo-2024.md

 April 8th--12th, 2024\\
 Duration: 20 hours

-## Robust Machine Learning for Cybersecurity
+### Risk Assessment of Machine Learning for Cybersecurity

 Machine Learning (ML) has shown incredible success in many applications, and this trend was  followed also by cybersecurity to deal with an increasing number of threats in network intrusion and malware detection.
 However, using ML increases also attack surface, and opens the way to attackers to evade detection systems.
+It is then important to understand how to assess the risks and the attack surface of ML models.

-**Objectives**: This course will provide you with an overview of the challenges and trends in applying machine learning in cybersecurity, i.e., contexts that consider the presence of an adversary, and that require modification of complex objects (e.g., software).
+**Objectives**: This course will provide you with an overview of the challenges and trends in assessing risks and robustness of applying machine learning in cybersecurity, i.e., contexts that consider the presence of an adversary, and that require modification of complex objects (e.g., software).

 **Outcome**: An understanding of fundamental challenges of applying machine learning in adversarial settings with evolving scenarios, with case studies and labs on the malware detection domain.